utzl/MMM-Solarman/README.md

 This module is an extention for the [MagicMirror](https://github.com/MichMich/MagicMirror).

+## Attention

+I do not have a Solarman inverter anymore.
+NO MORE SUPORT FOR THIS MODULE POSSIBLE.

+## General

 The module monitors the values of a Solarman PV device.
 The needed App_ID and App_Secret can be requested from Solarman customer Service (preferably by chat: ask for API access)